 The Group adopted Topic 842 on January 1, 2019 using the modified retrospective transition approach allowed under ASU 2018-11, without adjusting the comparative periods presented.
-The Group elected the practical expedients under ASU 2016-02 which includes the use of hindsight in determining the lease term and the practical expedient package to not reassess whether any expired or existing contracts are or contain leases, to not reassess the classification of any expired or existing leases.
+The Group elected the practical expedients under ASU 2016-02 which includes the use of hindsight in determining the lease term and the practical expedient package to not reassess whether any expired or existing contracts are or contain leases, to not reassess the classification of any expired or existing leases, and to not reassess initial direct costs for any existing leases.
 Upon adoption of Topic 842, the Group recognized both a right-of-use assets and corresponding lease liabilities on the consolidated balance sheet.
 The adoption did not have a material impact on the Group's consolidated statements of operations or consolidated statements of cash flows upon adoption as described in Note 17.
 The adoption of Topic 842 also did not result in a cumulative-effect adjustment to retained earnings.